DynoRobotics/UnityRos2/README.md

 It is probably easiest to follow https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Binary/.

 You don't actually need to install the ROS2 binaries, just the dependencies.
-(The ROS2 binaries are already packaged with the Unity project as Plugins).
+(The required ROS2 dashing binaries are already packaged with the Unity project as Plugins).
 Installing the ROS2 binaries and running som examples is a good way to make sure that the dependencies are installd correctly though :)

 Getting a Unity Project with ROS2 support
 -----------------------------------------